 The key to managing emotions is to treat the conversation as strictly business.
 A debt collector's entire strategy is to play on your feelings of guilt, anxiety, and fear.
 Remaining calm will throw them off their game and give you the upper hand.

-Imagine how satisfying it would be to spoil all the fun for a debt collector?
-Imagine their disappointment when they’re unable to reach your phone number at all, or falling for one of RoboKiller's hilarious pre-recorded Answer Bots.
+Imagine how satisfying it would be to spoil all the fun for a debt collector.
+Imagine their disappointment when they’re unable to reach your phone number at all or when they fall for one of RoboKiller's hilarious pre-recorded Answer Bots.

 RoboKiller, the #1 robocall blocker app, offers call blocking and Answer Bot call recording technology to equip you with the tools to fight back against debt collectors.
-You can add numbers to your personal blacklist, identify callers in real-time, and much more.
-Click here to get started today!
+You can add numbers to your personal block list, identify callers in real-time, and much more.